ChloeL6/ChloeL6/README.md

 ### Hello, I'm Chloe!
-Welcome to my Github 👋
+Welcome to my GitHub 👋

 The page is a journey for my Data Engineering career.
-It includes the projects that I create as part of a team and indenpently. <br>
+It includes the projects that I create as part of a team and indendpently. <br>
 Also, feel free to checkout the portfolio for all of my favorite projects :point_down:

 <a href="https://chloel6.github.io/Github_page/" target="_blank"><img alt="portfolio_link" src="https://user-images.githubusercontent.com/115473045/221614703-aba7636a-c897-47e7-ad51-c8eaa46cc2cf.png"></a>